Uranus Is Retrograde & You May Want To Change Direction, Too

 Since May 2018, Uranus has been moving on and off in the Earth sign Taurus.
 Believe it or not, Taurus, a fixed sign, isn’t comfortable under the influence of the temperamental and inconsistent planet.
-Taurus likes to adhere to the status quo and isn’t fond of erratic behavior, even in the cosmos, making the retrograde from September 1, 2024 to January 30, 2025 complex.
+Taurus likes to adhere to the status quo and isn’t fond of erratic behaviour, even in the cosmos, making the retrograde from 1st September 2024 to 30th January 2025 complex.
 Since Uranus is a distant planet, it takes 84 years to complete the zodiac.
-This means that many retrogrades happen along the way, making the “great awakener” strategize and reflect on the moves it wants to make next.
+This means that many retrogrades happen along the way, making the “great awakener” strategise and reflect on the moves it wants to make next.

 AdvertisementADVERTISEMENT